FOSI: Hybrid First and Second Order Optimization: Evaluation

 \section{Evaluation}

-We first validate our theoretical results by evaluating FOSI on a positive definite (PD) quadratic function with different base optimizers; we explore the effect of the dimension $n$, the eigenspectrum, the learning rate, the base optimizer, and the clipping parameter $c$ on FOSI's performance.
-We then evaluate FOSI's performance on benchmarks tasks including real-world DNNs with standard datasets, for both first- and second-order methods.

-\betterparagraph{Setup} We implemented FOSI in Python using the JAX framework~\cite{jax2018github} 0.3.25.
-For experiments, we use an NVIDIA A40 GPU with 48 GB of RAM.
+We first evaluate FOSI's performance on benchmarks tasks including real-world DNNs with standard datasets, for both first- and second-order methods.
+We then validate our theoretical results by evaluating FOSI on a positive definite (PD) quadratic function with different base optimizers; we explore the effect of the dimension $n$, the eigenspectrum, the learning rate, the base optimizer, and the clipping parameter $c$ on FOSI's performance.
+We implemented FOSI in Python using the JAX framework~\citep{jax2018github} 0.3.25.
+For experiments, we use an NVIDIA A40 GPU.